On a generalization of affinoid varieties: The category of dagger affinoid algebras

-For the next result we need a lemma which is a generalization of the proposition 3.7.5 of \cite{BGR}.
-We give it at the maximal generality that we can prove it, and to do it we recall a couple of defintions from \cite{GACH}.
+For the next result we need to prove a lemma which is a generalization of the proposition 3.7.5 of \cite{BGR}.
+We state our lemma at the maximal generality that we can prove it, and in doing so we recall a couple of definitions from \cite{BA}, which generalize to any base field the work done in \cite{GACH}.